Voice over training, coaching, mentoring, and scamming

 It's a bit of detective work, I grant you, but it's essential if you don't want to be ripped off by fairground clowns... and if you want to get the training YOU need.

 PS: by subscribing to this voice over blog, you will have exclusive access to new articles before they are officially published.
-So go ahead and subscribe now !
+It's free so make the most of it, subscribe now !

 I trained for 2 years in a school until the day I realised that money was all that mattered to them.
 I dropped everything because I asked for explanations about the content of my packaging.Then I got involved in music and now I have my own band, but I have to admit that I really enjoyed voice-over work - who knows, maybe one day I'll work again with people who are a bit more caring than those I worked with as a student.